Current Competitions Heading link

 Humanities Without Walls Career Diversity Summer Workshops

 Humanities Without Walls Career Diversity Summer Workshops aims to help prepare doctoral students for careers both within and outside the academy through a series of summer workshops.
 Graduate students selected for this program will engage in intensive discussions with organizers of public humanities projects, leaders of university presses and learned societies, experts in the various domains of the digital humanities, representatives of governmental and non-governmental organizations, and holders of important non-faculty positions in colleges and universities (academic administrators, student services professionals, librarians and archivists, development officers).

-All full-time tenured or tenure-track faculty at the University of Illinois at Chicago in humanities and related disciplines are eligible to apply for Faculty Fellowships.
+All full-time tenured or tenure-track faculty at the University of Illinois Chicago in humanities and related disciplines are eligible to apply for Faculty Fellowships.
 Fellows make visible the interdisciplinary community at the University of Illinois at Chicago, and are released from all formal teaching and administrative obligations for the fellowship period so that they can pursue their scholarship.
 While in residence at the Institute, the fellows participate in workshops and deliver public lectures on their research.

 Resident Graduate Scholar

-The UIC Institute for the Humanities is pleased to continue the Resident Graduate Scholar Program in 2019-2020.
+The UIC Institute for the Humanities is pleased to continue the Resident Graduate Scholar Program in 2023-2024.
 Resident Graduate Scholars will be provided office space and administrative support in the Institute for the Humanities.
 As Resident Scholars they will be invited to participate fully in the fellows’ lunch seminars and social events.
 Institute for the Humanities Resident Graduate Scholar status is intended for students in the writing stage of the dissertation process.